Let us know if you agree to cookies

 Board members must act in good faith and in our best interests.
 They should not use their position to promote their personal interests or those of any connected person, firm or organisation.

+In their public role, Board members should be, and be seen to be, politically impartial.
 Board members should not make political statements or engage in political activity related to our role or activity.

 Duty to avoid conflicts of interest and to register interests